lagdo/jaxon-adminer/README.md

         ],
     ],
 ```
-In the above configuration, the user will be able to get access only to three databases on the `second_server`.
+In the above configuration, the user will be able to get access only to three databases on the `second_server`, while he will have full access to the `first_server`.

 Notes
 -----